Starmer says ‘I get it’ after Labour’s ‘disappointing’ Runcorn defeat

 However, Doncaster’s Labour mayor Ros Jones – who was re-elected with a majority of 698 after a battle with Reform – hit out at the Prime Minister’s administration.

-She criticised decisions to means-test the winter fuel allowance, hike employers’ national insurance contributions and squeeze welfare.
+She criticised decisions to cut the winter fuel allowance for all but the country’s poorest pensioners, hike employers’ national insurance contributions and squeeze welfare.

 Ms Jones told the BBC: “I think the results here tonight will demonstrate that they need to be listening to the man, woman and businesses on the street, and actually deliver for the people, with the people.”

-In her speech after winning Runcorn, Ms Pochin, a former Conservative councillor, said voters had made clear “enough is enough”.
+In her speech after winning Runcorn and Helsby, Ms Pochin, a former Conservative councillor, said voters had made clear “enough is enough”.

 “Enough Tory failure, enough Labour lies,” she said.

-As well as the Runcorn by-election, voters on Thursday took part in contests to elect more than 1,600 councillors across 23 local authorities, along with four regional mayors and two local mayors.
+As well as the by-election, voters on Thursday cast ballots to elect more than 1,600 councillors across 23 local authorities, along with four regional mayors and two local mayors.

-In a speech after winning the race in Greater Lincolnshire, during which her rivals walked offstage, Dame Andrea Jenkyns said there would be “an end to soft-touch Britain” after Reform UK’s gains in the polls.
+In a speech after winning the race in Greater Lincolnshire, during which her opponents walked offstage, Dame Andrea Jenkyns said there would be “an end to soft-touch Britain” following Reform’s gains.

-“The fight back to save the heart and soul of our great country has now begun,” she said.

-She claimed the campaign “was also filled with irony as one of the candidates stated I was parachuted in, she said in her South African accent”.

-“Tents are good enough for France, they should be good enough for here in Britain,” the new mayor said.
+“Tents are good enough for France, they should be good enough for here in Britain,” the new mayor, who previously served as a minister in Boris Johnson and Liz Truss’s administrations, said.

-Asked later whether she thought those remarks indicated a divisive way of conducting politics, she said: “I think it’s what the silent majority think.”
+Asked later whether she thought those remarks were divisive, she said: “I think it’s what the silent majority think.”

 Pressed on whether she believed asylum seekers should be put in tents, she said “genuine asylum seekers like Ukraine et cetera” were “a different matter”.